zyrill/android_device_lenovo_b8080h/README.md

 android_device_lenovo_b8080h
 ===========================

+Take note: you should proceed with extreme caution when trying to install this.
+Basically, only try this out if you're a kernel hacker.
+You're in extreme danger of bricking your device.

 Cyanogenmod device tree for the Lenovo Yoga 10 HD+ B8080-H

 Using this repository allows you to build CWM, the custom recovery system of Cyanogenmod for the b8080-h.